 Each detection module detects people by different body parts, e.g. the face, legs, or head-shoulder contour.
-To facilitate fusion in the people tracker, we transform the detections to Gaussians in a world coordinate frame and align them to a common reference point, i.e. the head of a person.
-The vision modules produce bounding boxes which are first transformed into Gaussian distributions in the camera coordinate frame using the intrinsic parameters of the camera.
-The distance to the robot's camera is estimated by assuming a detector specific, empirically determined metric width of the bounding boxes.
-These Gaussians are then transformed into world coordinates (world frame) by using the extrinsic parameters of the camera and the robot's pose.
-The leg detection module generates Gaussian distributions in the laser scanner's coordinate frame with x, y given by the position of the detection and the height z set to zero.
-These are transformed into the world coordinate frame, too.
+We transform the detections to Gaussians in a world coordinate frame and align them to a common reference point, i.e. the head of a person.
+Bounding boxes of people given by the vision modules are first transformed into Gaussian distributions in the camera coordinate frame using the intrinsic parameters of the camera.
+The distance to the robot's camera is estimated by using the width of the detected part in the real world.
+The resulting Gaussians are then transformed into world coordinates (world frame) by using the extrinsic parameters of the camera and the robot's pose.
+The leg detection module generates people's positions x, y in the laser scanner's coordinate frame.
+These are transformed into Gaussians in the world coordinate frame using the height of the laser scan for the z coordinate.
 The sensor model describes the certainty of each detector and is incorporated into the covariance of the corresponding Gaussian distribution.
-We use an overall low variance for leg detections but a high variance in the view-direction of the robot's camera for visual detection modules, because the distance to the robot is estimated by the width of the bounding boxes which usually have a high deviation.
+We use a low variance for leg detections and a high variance in the view-direction of the robot's camera for visual detection modules, since the distance to the robot is estimated by the width of bounding boxes that represent body parts of slightly different real world widths.

-Compared to image based trackers, tracking in a world frame includes the motion of the robot and facilitates tracking by allowing to apply a linear motion model.
-One key idea of our approach is that the transformation of detections from the local sensor frames into the world frame needs to respect the uncertainty of the robot's pose given by the MCL.
-Since the pose of the robot is usually uncertain in the world frame, the covariances of the Gaussians in the local sensor frames must be increased by this uncertainty.
+Compared to image based trackers, tracking in a world frame includes the motion of the robot and facilitates tracking by allowing a linear motion model.
+Yet, the transformation of detections from the local sensor frames into the world frame needs to respect the uncertainty of the robot's pose.
+Therefore, the covariances of the Gaussians in the local sensor frames must be increased by the uncertainty of the robot's pose in the world frame.
 This is visualized in Fig. 1: transformation w denotes the robot's pose in the world frame with an uncertainty represented by the orange Gaussian.
 A detection with high variance in distance estimation (camera is looking in x-direction of the robot frame) is defined by a transformation a that describes its position and uncertainty (blue Gaussian) in the robot frame.
-The covariance of the detection in the world frame (green Gaussian) must respect both covariances and is calculated by covariance error propagation [19]:
+The covariance of the detection in the world frame (green Gaussian) must respect both covariances and is calculated by covariance error propagation [20]: